DETERMINISTIC6G/NetworkDelayEmulator/README.md

 The following figure shows the system architecture consisting of two major parts: the QDisc running in the kernel space, and a user-space application providing individual delays for each transmitted packet through a character device.
 The provided delays are buffered in the QDisc, such that delay values are available immediatelly when new packets arrive.
 Whenever a packet is to be transmitted through the network interface, the next delay value is dequeued and applied to the packet before passing it on to the network interface (TX queue).

 Providing delays through a user-space application allows for a flexible and convenient definition of delays without touching any kernel code.
-The project contains a sample user-space application to define delays as constant values or as a probability density functions (normal distribution), which can be easily extended to calculate other delay distribution.
+The project contains a sample user-space application implemented in Python to define delays as constant values or as normal distributions (probability density function), which can be easily extended to calculate other delay distribution.

 ![Design](design.png)

 The QDisc can also be applied to network interfaces that are assigned to a virtual bridge as described below to apply individual delay distributions to packets forwarded through different egress interfaces.
+This allows for emulating end-to-end network delay with a single Linux machine.

 One limitation of this approach based on pre-calculating and buffering delays is that it is restricted to independent and identically distributed (i.i.d.) delays.
 If the delay of a specific packet depends on the delay of an earlier packet, this cannot be easily modelled by this approach since delays were already calculated and buffered possibly long before the packet to be delayed actually arrives.
+Also changing the delay distribution at runtime is not easily possible due to the buffering of delays from the old distribution.

 The project is structured as follows: